-Logistics includes inventory management, warehousing, packaging, labeling, billing, shipping, payment collection, return, and exchange.
-These together constitute a huge task.
-Along with these, a logistics also requires thorough knowledge about territories, roads and road conditions, regulations regarding the movement of goods, and transport laws.
-The principal purpose of creating a logistics unit is faster, safer, and more accurate delivery of consignments.
+Apart from these, eCommerce logistics also requires a thorough knowledge of territories, roads and road conditions, regulations regarding the movement of goods, and transport laws.
+The principal purpose of creating a logistics unit is to deliver parcels much faster, safer, and more accurately.

 - Forward Direction – Distribution and delivery of goods to buyers.

-Both these processes become easy if logistics is managed and controlled by an eCommerce company.
+Both these processes become easy if logistics are managed and controlled by an eCommerce company.

 Working in the Forward Direction

-For an eCommerce company logistics in the forward direction involves logging of an online order, arranging for the item, packaging, preparing its invoice, arrange for payment, dispatching, and delivery.
-The time between logging an order to its delivery depends on the availability of the material and location of the consignee.
-For certain locations, a separate delivery charge could be applicable.
-From the time of dispatch until delivery of a consignment, it is the responsibility of the seller to notify the exact location of a consignment to its respective consignee through tracking.
+For an eCommerce company logistics in the forward direction involves receiving an online order, arranging for the item, packaging, preparing its invoice, arranging the payment, dispatching, and delivering the item to the customer’s doorstep.
+The time between receiving the order and its distribution depends on the availability of the material and the location of the consignee.
+For specific locations, a separate delivery charge could be applicable

-Payment collection is essential for any supplier, and an eCommerce company is not an exception.
-An online retail company should have multiple payment options: by debit/ credit cards, bank transfers, and COD (cash on delivery).
-In a country like India where buyers are more comfortable with dealing in cash, COD option is of utmost significance.
+Payment collection is essential for any eCommerce business owner, analogous to a retailer.
+An online retail company should have multiple payment options for a better customer experience such as debit/ credit cards, bank transfers, and COD (cash on delivery).
+In a country like India where buyers are more comfortable with dealing with physical money, the COD option is of utmost significance.

 Working in Reverse Direction

-In spite of the best efforts the possibilities of wrong or damaged shipments cannot be ruled out.
-In such situations an efficient reverse logistics is important.
-It is the responsibility of logistics to take back these defective or damaged materials and replace them with proper materials within a reasonable time.
-A hassle-free exchange or replacement process goes a long way in building trust between buyer and an eCommerce company.
+In spite of the best efforts the possibility of incorrect or damaged shipments cannot be ruled out.
+In such situations efficient reverse logistics is essential.
+It is the responsibility of logistics to take back these defective or damaged materials and replace them with proper order that satisfies the customer within a reasonable time.
+A hassle-free exchange or replacement process goes a long way in building trust between the buyer and an eCommerce company.

-For any logistics or online retail company customer relationship is critical.
-This relationship is established by delivery boys who are actually the face of an eCommerce company to buyers.
-Delivery boys must always be well behaved and patient with customers.
+For any logistics or online retail company-customer relationship is critical.
+This relationship is established by delivery boys who are the face of an eCommerce company to buyers.
+Delivery boys must always be well-behaved and patient with customers.
 Attention must be paid to complaints with assurances of rectifying them soon.
 It is advisable to have delivery boys with a cheerful disposition.